Filed under Light Fixtures, Lost Power to Light Fixture

 Note: Electrical troubleshooting for lighting is best performed by a qualified electrical contractor.

 - Light Switch and Electric Wiring

-- Glen, because you have stated that the electrical power is not working for more devices in this room then the wall light switch should be tested and the wire splices located in the wall switch electrical box should be examined for possible loose or burnt connections.
+- Glen, because you have stated that the electrical power is not working for more devices in this room the wall light switch should be tested.
+The wire splices located in the wall switch electrical box should be examined for possible loose or burnt connections.

 - In many cases such as this the problem may be caused by a faulty electrical connection or an electrical splice connection that has failed.

 - Checking Other Switch Locations

 - All electrical junction boxes associated with this circuit should be opened and examined as well until the problem has been located.

 - Burnt wiring or electrical wire splices will need to be repaired by removing the burnt areas of the wire and creating a new splice with a quality wire connector.